steilerDev/icloud-photos-sync/pages/docs/get-started.md

 This synchonisation will also create the folder structure present in the iCloud Photos Library.

-Since this application does not use any local database, it is imperative, that the [file structure](/dev/local-file-structure/) is not changed by any other application or user.
+Since this application does not use any local database, it is imperative, that the [file structure](https://steilerdev.github.io/icloud-photos-sync/dev/local-file-structure/) is not changed by any other application or user.

+During the sync process various warning could happen.
+A list of [common warnings](https://steilerdev.github.io/icloud-photos-sync/user-guides/common-warnings/) is available.

 ### Ad-hoc

-In order to perform a single synchronisation execution, the [`sync` command](/user-guides/cli/#sync-command) will be used.
+In order to perform a single synchronisation execution, the [`sync` command](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/#sync-command) will be used.

 === "Docker"